 Another motivating experience this month was the Trisomy 21 Research Society meeting in Barcelona, Spain.
 The society is dedicated to advancing science and improving the lives of people with Down syndrome.
 I attended the meeting with Drs.
 Melissa Parisi and Sujata Bardhan of NICHD’s Intellectual and Developmental Disabilities Branch.
 NIH funding for Down syndrome research was the subject of much discussion—and admiration—from the European members of the society.
 In addition, four trainees from my current laboratory and one from my former laboratory at Tufts presented five posters during the meeting, which featured 12 hours of scientific sessions each day!
 I had lost my voice by the time I returned, but we heard about a lot of exciting new research directions.
 Adults with Down syndrome joined in a panel discussion on participating in research.
 We also enjoyed cultural performances by people with Down syndrome.

 Addressing Workplace Harrassment

 This month also featured a meeting of the NIH Advisory Committee to the Director.
-Among the topics of discussion were the interim results (PDF 632 KB) from the NIH Workplace Climate and Harassment Survey that NIH employees completed in February and March of this year.
+Among the topics of discussion were the NIH Workplace Climate and Harassment Survey that NIH employees completed in February and March of this year.
 The survey showed that about one in five respondents had experienced some type of harassment in the past year, and the rate was even higher for trainees and among LGBTQIA+ populations.
 Clearly, we have work to do to create a culture of respect and a workplace free of harassment, and I will work ardently with our institute’s leadership to make progress toward those goals.